pingcap/tidb-dev-guide/contribute-to-tidb/contribute-code.md

     * Impact on TiDB's build time
     * Dependencies and their licenses

-If a change is identified as a large or controversial change in the discussion on GitHub issue, it might require a [TiDB Design Document](make-proposal.md) or a discussion on the developer discussion forum to reach agreement and consensus.
+If a change is identified as a large or controversial change in the discussion on GitHub issue, it might require a [TiDB Design Document](make-proposal.md) or a discussion on the [TiDB Internals forum](https://internals.tidb.io/) to reach agreement and consensus.

 Contributors can expect to get a first reaction from a committer within a few days after opening the issue.
-If an issue doesn’t get any attention, we recommend reaching out to the developer discussion forum.
+If an issue doesn’t get any attention, we recommend reaching out to the [TiDB Internals forum](https://internals.tidb.io/).
 Note that the community sometimes does not have the capacity to accept all incoming contributions.

 Once all requirements for the issue are met, one could assign somebody to the issue to work on it.